-At the core of ITC’s strategy design process are 7 key principles.
+At the core of ITC’s strategy design process are seven key principles.
 These principles ensure that ITC’s strategies do not end up on a shelf, but are implemented and drive socio-economic development.

-Our strategies leverage all of the analytical tools developed and maintained by ITC, such as Export Potential Map and Standards Map.
-If you would like to learn more about ITC's Trade Development Strategies, please contact us.
+Our strategies leverage all of the analytical tools developed and maintained by ITC, such as the Export Potential Map and Standards Map.
+If you would like to learn more about ITC's trade development strategies, please contact us.

 Enquiries should be directed to:

 National Export Strategy - Sri Lanka